Zesster/SeatShuffle/README.md

 1. **Configure the Grid**
    - Click the hamburger menu (☰) in the top-left corner
    - Set the desired number of rows and columns
-   - Click "Applica" (Apply) to update the grid
+   - Click "Applica" (Apply) to create an empty grid

-2. **Assign Students**
+2. **Add Desks to the Classroom**
+   - Drag the desk icon (🪑) from the sidebar
+   - Drop it onto any empty grid cell
+   - Repeat to add as many desks as needed

+3. **Assign Students to Desks**
+   - **Manual Assignment**: Drag a student from the list and drop them onto a desk
-   - Use "Assegna Random" to randomly assign all students to seats
+   - **Random Assignment**: Click "Assegna Random" to randomly assign unassigned students to empty desks
-   - Use "Shuffle" to redistribute already-assigned students
+   - **Shuffle**: Click "Shuffle" to redistribute already-assigned students among existing desks

-3. **Manual Arrangement**
-   - Click and drag any occupied seat
-   - Drop it onto another seat to swap the students
-   - Visual feedback shows valid drop targets
+4. **Lock/Unlock Students**
+   - **Lock**: Click on a desk with a student to lock them in place
+   - **Visual**: Locked desks show a 🔒 icon and red border
+   - **Protection**: Locked students won't be moved during shuffle or drag operations

+5. **Rearrange the Classroom**
+   - **Move Desks**: Drag a desk (with or without a student) to a new position
+   - **Swap Students**: Drag a student from one desk to another (if not locked)
+   - **Remove Desks**: Double-click on an empty desk to remove it

+6. **Save and Load Layouts**
+   - Click "💾 Salva Disposizione Corrente" in the menu
+   - Enter a name for your layout (e.g., "Monday Setup")
+   - Your layout is saved and can be loaded anytime
+   - Locked students are saved with the layout
+   - View all saved layouts with their grid size and save date
+   - Click 📂 to load a layout or 🗑️ to delete it

-4. **Data Persistence**
+7. **Data Persistence**
-   - Your seating arrangement is automatically saved
+   - Your current seating arrangement is automatically saved
    - Reload the page anytime - your layout will be preserved
+   - Save multiple named layouts for different scenarios
    - Use "Cancella Dati Salvati" (Clear Saved Data) to reset everything

 ## 📁 Project Structure